clux/kubecon2020/source/slides.md

 ```

 Notes:
-- Using resource trait, rename it to avoid confusion with struct.
+- All the data, except namespace, is already on the trait, so we just constrain by that
-- This constraint does not require the struct to implement the trait, it just needs it for that quick constructor
+- NB: Resource type is not generic, but this particular ctor is.
-- Then we have everything we need to query it on the api.
+- With this we can hit every objects api endpoints.
 Demonstrate: mapper

 ---
 ### kube-rs: Url mapper